 From the perspective of a director of an organization “Founded in 1982 by Sarah Estep to Provide Objective Evidence That We Survive Death in an Individual Conscious State.”
 The treatment received at the hand of these supposed scientists has set our work back in ways we are still learning.

-Beyond the grief imposed on the medium, the most demanding of all of this is that there are so few people speaking out to make sure this will not happen again.
+Beyond the grief imposed on the medium, the most damning of all of this is that there are so few people speaking out to make sure this will not happen again.
 Certainly, the parapsychological community seems just fine with the treatment.

 Instances in which the parapsychological team has publicly attacked the FEG medium:

 Coast-To-Coast: February 22, 2016 – From the Coast-To-Coast AM website (coasttocoastam.com/show/2016/02/22) An example of continuing public accusation well beyond any research or scientific value: